“Sleep touches on nearly every aspect of our physiology and psychology, of our interaction with the world and with others.”

 There are many more changes going on at this stage of life than we realise.
 Whether it’s sore joints, depression, insomnia, anxiety, brain fog or heart palpitations and hot flushes, it’s important for our health to turn these symptoms around as we age.

-There’s so much pressure on women these days and stress has a lot to do with our symptoms too.
-In the lead up to Christmas, which as we all know can be really stressful, now is the time to get your symptoms under control.
-That’s why I’ve put the MyMT™ Circuit Breaker programme on sale throughout October for you.
+There’s so much pressure on women these days and stress has a lot to do with our symptoms as well as not sleeping.
+As the year moves on and life gets even busier, I want to support you to turn these issues around.
+That’s why I’ve put the MyMT™ Circuit Breaker programme on sale throughout September for you.

-This means that at a really stressful time of the year, you will have the solutions to sleep all night, reduce your hot flushes, anxiety or depression and turn around your sore joints or heart palpitations using evidenced lifestyle solutions.
+This means that you will have the solutions to sleep all night, reduce your hot flushes, anxiety or depression and turn around your sore joints or heart palpitations using evidenced lifestyle solutions.
 It doesn’t matter if you are already on HRT or anti-depressants either – I don’t interfere with any medical solutions as this is between you and your Doctor.